jkaye99/john_os/README.md

 #### Running the binary

-`cargo run` the will boot the kernel in qemu
+`cargo run` this will boot the kernel in qemu

 #### Running Tests